 How can I fund care for myself or a loved one, is a question we’re asked regularly.
 Understanding all of your funding options can make a big difference to the care you choose.
-The cost for live-in care is dependent on your situation.
+The cost of care is dependent on your situation.
 You may be eligible for government assistance in meeting some, or all, of your care costs.

-Funding care from your local authority.
+Funding for elderly care from your local authority

 Are you entitled to benefits?

-Many people will be entitled to certain benefits from the state, which can go some way to paying for the cost of live-in care.
+Many people will be entitled to certain benefits from the state, which can go some way to paying for the cost of care.
 There are a number of different benefits available, including:

 • Pension Credits

 As of October 2014, individuals who have been receiving NHS Continuing Healthcare have been able to claim a personal health budget.
 The money provided may be used to set up a care package with an independent care provider such as ourselves, with the support of your local NHS team.

 Could you draw upon an Immediate Need Care Fee Annuity?